jerwil/intro-to-git/README.md

 - git fetch origin : gets the latest version of the repository from the remote
 - git merge origin <branch name> : merges the latest version of the repository with your version
 - git pull origin <branch name> : performs the previous two operations together

+## Determining differences

+- git diff HEAD : check differences on the most recent commit
+- git diff --staged : see the changes that are staged
+- git reset <filename> will unstage files

 ## Other useful things